Optoelectronic Fingerprints of Interference between Different Charge Carriers in Graphene Superlattices and Analogies to Twisted Graphene Bilayers: Introduction

 There are three main contributions of this work: (1) Focusing on the types of superlattices that were recently reported in experiments by Eom et al \cite{Eom2020}, we discuss the optical signatures that might prove useful in their experimental characterization by, for example, confirming the momentum-valley locking \cite{Gamayun}.
 (2) We probe the robustness and generality of such signatures by analyzing multiple superlattices.
 This is important since multiple phases can be present \cite{Eom2020} and because other factors, like second-neighbor interactions \cite{Elias2020} or a substrate-induced ionic potential \cite{Gamayun}, might become important.
 This also gives information about which signatures are a direct consequence of the symmetry induced by the modulation.
-(3) We discuss a more general model for these superlattices and show that they might be useful platforms to study the physics of systems like twisted graphene bilayers and other moir\'e superlattices, which have been attracting much research interest recently.
+(3) We discuss a model for a related superlattice which, due to the Brillouin zone folding, exhibits merging Dirac cones and presents some qualitative similarities to the process of band flattening in TBG.
+The mechanism of Brillouin zone folding has been recently demonstrated as an alternative route to TBG for inducing flat bands in a graphene superlattice \cite{Ehlen2020}, and this model might provide an interesting related platform.

 In the following, we introduce the models to be studied and discuss the lattices and their low-energy Hamiltonians, focusing first on superlattices with the symmetries of those experimentally identified by Eom et al. \cite{Eom2020}.
 Then, we study the dynamic polarizabilities and optical conductivities of these systems and find the signatures in their optoelectronic response that might be useful for their experimental characterization, as has been the case for strained graphene \cite{Oliva2016,NaumisReview}.
-An emphasis is made here on the characteristic signature that could help verify the theoretical prediction of a valley-momentum locking \cite{Gamayun}.
-Afterwards, we discuss a more general model for these systems and establish a connection to moir\'e superlattices by showing that one can use the same hamiltonian to derive a low-energy model similar to that of chiral TBG exhibiting flat bands, which might allow to study the physics of TBG and other moir\'e superlattices with a minimal model based on these types of systems. \\~\\ \textit{Kekul\'e-patterned graphene.---} We begin our discussion with the model corresponding to a Kekul\'e-patterned graphene superlattice in which the modulation is introduced by a bond-density wave tripling the size of the unit cell.
-These bond modulations have been predicted to originate from strain \cite{Sorella2018,Eom2020}, electron-phonon coupling \cite{Classen}, and other mechanisms \cite{Cheianov2009,Weber2021,Giovannetti2015,Gutierrez2016,Wallbank2013,Lin2017}.
-The low-energy hamiltonian is given by \cite{Gamayun},
+An emphasis is made here on the characteristic signature that could help verify the theoretical prediction of a valley-momentum locking \cite{Gamayun}. \\~\\